ArnasBiel/battleship-cpp/README.md

 ---

-## AI Strategy — Probability Heatmap
+## AI Strategy and Probability Heatmap

 The AI maintains a 10×10 integer matrix (the heatmap) representing the likelihood of a ship occupying each cell.